Cognitive Sovereignty — How To Think For Yourself When AI Thinks For You by Steve Raju

 The Vegas Protocol

-Casino designers discovered that when you remove clocks, hide exits, and engineer the soundscape just right, people lose track of time — and money.
+Casino designers discovered that when you remove clocks, hide exits, and engineer the soundscape just right, people lose track of time.
+And money.
 The same architecture is now built into every feed, platform, and AI system competing for your attention.
 This chapter is the exit sign they don't want you to find.

 The Gadfly and the Chatbot

 Socrates never gave a straight answer.
-He asked questions until your certainty collapsed — because the struggle to understand is not an obstacle to knowledge.
+He asked questions until your certainty collapsed, because the struggle to understand is not an obstacle to knowledge.
 It is knowledge taking shape.
 AI does the opposite: confident answers before you've finished asking.
 The ancient Greeks would have marveled at these systems.
 They also would have seen exactly what was being traded away.

 Your New Job Title